• Nothing Found

 Taxis and private shuttles are available 24/7 from JFK Airport

-Where do I get the taxi from?
+Where can I get a taxi from?

 Convenience

-Although, if you opt for finding a local taxi at the ranks, you may end up waiting a while due to queues.
+However, if you opt for finding a local taxi at the ranks, you may end up waiting a while due to queues.
 This can be avoided by pre-booking a private airport transfer.
 Furthermore, traffic can be an issue in NYC, so try to travel outside of peak hours.

 Best times to travel:

-Weekdays – 10:00-15:00 and after 20:00.
+Weekdays – between 10:00-15:00 and after 20:00.

-Weekends and Holidays – before 12:00 and after 20:00.
+Weekends and Holidays – before noon and after 20:00.

 Editor’s Note